iniajayi/medical-insurance-cost-analysis/README.md

 This project analyses medical insurance costs using a Kaggle dataset containing customer demographic and health-related information.

 The aim is to understand which factors are associated with higher insurance charges and to build a simple regression model that predicts estimated insurance costs.

+I wanted to try implementing a few new things I learnt so I hope you like it 💕

 ## Dataset